-So, what exactly is a wedding purpose?
-A wedding isn’t just about getting married: it can be about bringing families together, being celebrated by family and loved ones, celebrating your culture or the union of cultures, or even that you want to party and celebrate your marriage.
-Every wedding purpose is as unique as the couple it defines, and explain the why, the what, and the who of your wedding.
-It’s what will make your wedding feel like it belongs to you and your partner(s).
+Every wedding purpose is as unique as the couple it defines and explains the why, the what, and the who of your wedding.
+It’s what will make your wedding feel like it belongs to you.

 What need does having a wedding fulfill?

 Why is it important to have a wedding and why now?